fgenolini/frank/CONTRIBUTING.md

     ]
 ```

-With these settings you can choose to link third party libraries
+With these settings you can:
-as dynamic (DLL or SO) or static (LIB or A).
+* link third party libraries as dynamic (DLL or SO) or static (LIB or A)
-You can also allow verbose builds showing which compiler command line
+* allow verbose builds showing which compiler command line parameters are used
-parameters are used.
-You can also reduce the number of parallel build operations, so that any
-error in the build output makes more sense.
+* reduce the number of parallel build operations, so that any error in the build output makes more sense
+* enable code coverage (requires Debug mode) and specify code coverage tools

 ## Dependencies
 * Microsoft Windows, or Linux, or Apple Mac OSX